Five benefits of network virtualization

 A little background on the benefits of virtualization, from a hardware perspective – virtualization allows more applications to be run on the same hardware, which translates into cost savings.
 If you buy less servers, you will incur less capital expenditures and maintenance costs.

 Organizing your virtual network can be relatively easy, and immediately increase network efficiency.
+Find out what are the five network virtualization challenges and how to deal with them.

 You can design your network so that your Local Area Networks (LANs) are subdivided into virtual networks and VLANs.
 Doing do will dramatically improve load balancing.
 You can also improve security by segmenting your network and establishing role and location-based permissions and procedures.
 Doing this in a virtual environment enables you to be agile and adapt your network architecture as needed to manage changing and increasing network loading and demand.